Craig Eddie

 Craig Eddie is a Scottish singer from New Carron, Falkirk.
 He won the tenth series of The Voice UK.

 Early life

 Craig was born in New Carron, Falkirk to Craig and Tracey Eddie, and attended St. Mungo's High School.
 Before pursuing music, he worked in a call centre, an Asda warehouse and in Greggs.

 Career

 In 2021, Craig auditioned for the tenth series of The Voice UK, and joined Anne-Marie's team.
 After performing his own composition "Come Waste My Time", he was announced as the winner of the series.

 Personal life

-Craig suffers from anxiety and depression, but says music is his therapy and it gets him through hard times.
+Eddie suffers from anxiety and depression, but says music is his therapy and it gets him through hard times.
+In 2024, Eddie revealed that he has tinnitus, causing him to cancel several tour dates.